Chromatophore/HP48-Superchip/investigations/quirk_i.md

 00CBF  RTNCC 					# Return, clearing the carry bit if it is set for some reason.
 ```

-These extra lines displaced the handling of 75 and 85 by a decent amount, pushing them down into the beginning of what was s_rregs, however, this whole memory area is now full of 01s (rtns) until I find something else to put in there, I guess.
-The only external call for these is 00431, which I've maintained the correct displacement for considering the shifted code.
-Otherwise their references are all local.
+These extra lines displaced the handling of 75 and 85 by a decent amount, 6 nibbles I believe, pushing them down into the beginning of what was s_rregs.
+However, this whole memory area is now basically full of 01s (rtns) until I find something else to put in there, I guess.
+The only external call for these transposed handlers is 00431, which I've adjusted to maintain the correct displacement, considering the shifted code.
+Otherwise their references are all local and all appear to be valid.

 ```
 00CC1  LC      75